shaykalyan/pebble-trace/README.md

 Requires Pebble 2.0 firmware and above to install this watch face.

-Simply search for **Trace** in the Pebble App Store to load it onto your device!
+Simply search for [Trace](https://apps.getpebble.com/en_US/application/52ef5b1dc503c80b8d000028) in the Pebble App Store to load it onto your device!
-Or alternatively, [click here](pebble://appstore/52ef5b1dc503c80b8d000028/) to launch the Pebble Appstore directly.
+Or alternatively, [click here](pebble://appstore/52ef5b1dc503c80b8d000028/) from your mobile device to launch the Pebble Appstore directly.

 ## Changelog
+- 1.4
+    - Updated URL pointing to configuration page.
 - 1.3.1
 	- Fixed bug where a letter from Wednesday would get cut from display.
 - 1.3.0